 An Evader has not been captured and has, with luck, managed to retain some of his kit and equipment – his task is to remain undetected, outwit the enemy and stay free from capture in order to return to his unit.
 WW2 evaders tended to be mainly Aircrew or Special Forces.

-There is a very close link between survival and evasion; knowledge of both is needed to complement each other.
+A sound understanding of survival skills is a prerequisite for successful evasion; knowledge of both is needed to complement each other.
 The escaper has a different set of rules from the evader, starting from the time when he is captured.

 There are many things that make a good evader.
-Appropriate kit and the ability to use it effectively are important.
+Appropriate equipment and the ability to use it effectively are important.
 Fitness also plays a part, but knowledge of survival skills is essential.
-However, the main ingredient of survival is the mental ability of the individual to survive against the odds when everything is against him.
-The ‘will to survive’ and get home, overrides everything.
+However, the main ingredient of survival is the mental toughness of the individual to survive when everything is against him.
+The ‘will to survive’ and get ‘home’, overrides everything.
 This is often assisted by one other factor – luck.
 Luck can include knocking on the right door, trusting the right person, the right weather conditions and remaining healthy and uninjured.
 The evader must remain calm; with every day of freedom he cannot afford to become complacent.
 However confident, he must obey the rules of evasion.
 On most occasions evaders have followed the golden rule of walking by night and sleeping by day (with the exception of a breakout).
-Ignoring the rules or feeling overconfident, has led some evaders into arrest and capture: walking by day; stealing a bike for speed and then cycling on the wrong side of the road; tiredness from not resting; mistaking quiet streets for safe streets when in fact there is a curfew!
+Ignoring the fundamental rules or becoming overconfident has resulted in the arrest and capture of many would be evaders: walking by day; stealing a bike for speed and then cycling on the wrong side of the road; tiredness from not resting; mistaking quiet streets for safe streets when in fact there is a curfew!
 Mental and sensory alertness are paramount.

 The evader has many problems to deal with, the main one being loneliness.
 If he succeeds it is to his credit, if he is caught it is his fault.
 If he is ill he must deal with the situation.
 If he is in a safe-house he must allow his host’s life to appear as ‘normal’ as possible: ie. stay away from windows; don’t use the toilet, run the tap or cook food while the safe-house keeper is out or at work.
 Physical movement should be restricted for fear of noise.
 An evader cannot expect large meals, as a helper’s longer shopping list will attract attention; similarly additional milk on a doorstep or extra washing on the washing line [especially if it is not suited to the occupant!].
 If the safe-house keeper lives alone additional light or sounds can alert suspicion from people near by.
 Above all consideration for the helper should be paramount; if compromise appears imminent the evader must leave immediately.